 IT IS NOT A FANTASY.

 A few weeks ago, I traveled to New York to celebrate my 60th birthday; I was reminded how lucky I’ve been with the people I’ve surrounded myself with.
-A caring, loving group of humans, the world would be better if we had more like them.
+A caring, loving group of humans, the

 Fascinating article about an author rewriting her first book after a barrage of negative Tweets.

 The over-the-top reactions by some of her fans don't surprise me.
 An idiot on GA lambasted me when I had the chutzpah to call out an author he liked.
 He claimed she was trying.
 Well, if she was trying then she would have appreciated my telling her what she wrote was crap.
 She did.
-And she earned my respect by acknowledging she didn't have any knowledge of what she was writing about and asking for help.
+And she earned my respect by acknowledging she didn't have any knowledge of what she was writing about and as

 It wasn't the best of years, it wasn't the worst of years.
 But it was the definitely a shorter year.
 Okay, fine.
 It was only 24 hours shorter than the previous one, but it sure felt like it went by in the blink of an eye.
 I think it's age related.